0xSYS/NVi-PFA/README.md

 ```
 This only builds the debug version of the apk

-*) If you want to build the desktop version (which is currently available and works best on arch linux atm) check out (the guide build)[app/jni/src/source_info.md] from the core source code of the app.
+*) If you want to build the desktop version (which is currently available and works best on arch linux atm) check out [the guide build](app/jni/src/README.md) from the core source code of the app.